Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-create-hello-world-web-app.md

 >
 > * The second section of this article demonstrates creating a Hello World web app by using the April 2017 (or earlier) version of the toolkit.
 >

+When you have completed this tutorial, your application will look similar to the following illustration when you view it in a web browser:

+![Preview of Hello World app][01]

 [!INCLUDE [azure-toolkit-for-intellij-prerequisites](../includes/azure-toolkit-for-intellij-prerequisites.md)]